Jerther/arduino-sidewinder-gp/README.md

 # About
-This project aims to correctly interpret signals sent by the gamepad using an Arduino Uno.
-Anything can then be done and a keyboard mapper written in Python is provided as an example.
+This project aims to interpret signals sent by a Sidewinder Gamepad using an Arduino Uno.
+A Linux keyboard mapper written in Python 3 is provided as an example.

 # How to use
 ### Requirements